-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES that this does not interfere with the fair opportunity called for in Recommendation 2.
-For example, an agency may direct officials at one level to follow the approach described in a policy statement while authorizing officials at a higher level to act in ways different from that described in the statement, when appropriate, despite the position taken by the lower level official.
-Minimum Measures to Avoid Binding the Public - 4.
-A policy statement should prominently state that it is not binding on members of the public and explain that a member of the public may take a lawful approach different from the one set forth in the policy statement, or request that the agency take such a lawful approach.
+Minimum Measures to Avoid Binding the Public

+- 4. A policy statement should prominently state that it is not binding on members of the public and explain that a member of the public may take a lawful approach different from the one set forth in the policy statement or request that the agency take such a lawful approach.
 The policy statement should also include the identity and contact information of officials to whom such a request should be made. - 5.
-A policy statement should not include mandatory language unless the agency is using that language to describe an existing statutory or regulatory requirement, or the language is addressed to agency employees and will not interfere with the fair opportunity called for in Recommendation 2. - 6.
-The agency should instruct all employees engaged in activity to which a policy statement pertains to refrain from making any statements suggesting that a policy statement is binding on the public.
+A policy statement should not include mandatory language unless the agency is using that language to describe an existing statutory or regulatory requirement, or the language is addressed to agency employees and will not interfere with the fair opportunity called for in Recommendation 2.

+6. The agency should instruct all employees engaged in an activity to which a policy statement pertains to refrain from making any statements suggesting that a policy statement is binding on the public.
 Insofar as any employee is directed, as an internal agency management matter, to act in conformity with a policy statement, that employee should be instructed as to the difference between such an internal agency management requirement and law that is binding on the public.

+Additional Measures to Avoid Binding the Public
-Additional Measures to Avoid Binding the Public 7.
-In order to avoid using policy statements to bind the public and in order to provide a fair opportunity for other lawful approaches, an agency should, subject to considerations of practicability and resource limitations and the priorities described in Recommendation 8 below, consider additional measures, including the following:

-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES - a. promoting the flexible use of policy statements in a manner that still takes due account of needs for consistency and predictability.
-In particular, when the agency accepts a proposal for a lawful approach other than that put forward in a policy statement and the approach seems likely applicable to other situations, the agency may disseminate its decision and the reasons therefor to other persons who might make the argument, to other affected stakeholders, to officials likely to hear the argument, and to members of the public, subject to existing protections for confidential business or personal information. - b. assigning the task of considering arguments for approaches other than that in a policy statement to a component of the agency that is likely to engage in open and productive dialogue with persons who make such arguments, such as a program office that is accustomed to dealing cooperatively with regulated parties and regulatory beneficiaries. - c. in cases where frontline officials are authorized to take an approach different from that in a policy statement but refuse to do so, directing appeals of such a refusal to a higher-level official who is not the direct superior of those frontline officials. - d. investing in training and monitoring of frontline personnel to ensure that they (i) understand the difference between binding rules and policy statements; (ii) treat parties' ideas for lawful approaches different from that in a policy statement in an open and welcoming manner; and (iii) understand that approaches other than that in a policy statement, if undertaken according to the proper internal agency procedures for approval and justification, are appropriate and will not have adverse employment consequences for them. - e. facilitating opportunities for members of the public, including through intermediaries such as ombudspersons or associations, to propose or support approaches different from those in a policy statement and to provide feedback to the agency on whether its officials are giving reasonable consideration to such proposals.
+- 7. In order to avoid using policy statements to bind the public and in order to provide a fair opportunity for other lawful approaches, an agency should, subject to considerations of practicability and resource limitations and the priorities described in Recommendation 8, consider additional measures, including the following: - a.
+Promoting the flexible use of policy statements in a manner that still takes due account of needs for consistency and predictability.
+In particular, when the agency accepts a proposal for a lawful approach other than that put forward in a policy statement and the approach seems likely to be applicable to other situations, the agency should disseminate its decision and the reasons for it to other persons who might make the argument, to other affected stakeholders, to officials likely to hear the argument, and to members of the public, subject to existing protections for confidential business or personal information. - b.
+Assigning the task of considering arguments for approaches other than that in a policy statement to a component of the agency that is likely to engage in open and productive dialogue with persons who make such arguments, such as a program office that is accustomed to dealing cooperatively with regulated parties and regulatory beneficiaries. - c.
+In cases where frontline officials are authorized to take an approach different from that in a policy statement but decline to do so, directing appeals of such a refusal to a higher-level official who is not the direct superior of those frontline officials.

+- d.
+Investing in training and monitoring of frontline personnel to ensure that they (i) understand the difference between legislative rules and policy statements; (ii) treat parties' ideas for lawful approaches different from those in a policy statement in an open and welcoming manner; and (iii) understand that approaches other than that in a policy statement, if undertaken according to the proper internal agency procedures for approval and justification, are appropriate and will not have adverse employment consequences for them. - e.
+Facilitating opportunities for members of the public, including through intermediaries such as ombudspersons or associations, to propose or support approaches different from those in a policy statement and to provide feedback to the agency on whether its officials are giving reasonable consideration to such proposals.